ScionResearch/pure-api-downloader/README.md

 ## 📊 CSV Format

-Your CSV file should have a column named `"Pure ID"` containing Pure IDs:
+Your CSV file should have a column named `"Pure ID"` containing Pure IDs (it can be any column):

 ```csv
 Pure ID,Title,Year